ibm-cloud-docs/vpc/vsi_is_import_images.md

 If you generate a checksum locally for your image before you import it, you can compare the two checksums to make sure that they are identical.
 Matching checksums indicate that the image is unaltered.

-To validate as custom image by using the API, use the [List all images](/apidocs/vpc/latest#list-images).
+To validate as custom image by using the API, use [List all images](/apidocs/vpc/latest#list-images).

 For the `$image_id`, specify the ID of the custom image you want to validate.